w3c/rdfa-md-service/README.md

 * check the error handling for each of these services
 * collect the form data coming from the HTML pages, call out to the RDF parsing and return the serialized graph or (in the case of the RDFa Validator) generate a proper HTML response.

-## Warning in January 2017
+## Status in January 2017

-This module is in development for now.
-The current services rely on a different, and outdated architecture, whereby the CGI scripts called out to a full, and separate, RDFa (resp.
+*This module is in development for now.* The current services rely on a different, and outdated architecture, whereby the CGI scripts called out to a full, and separate, RDFa (resp.
 Microdata) module that is *on top* of RDFLib.
 That was the right approach when the corresponding parsers had not yet been incorporated into RDFLib.
 It is now time to remove that separate layer; hopefully, this module will be finalized sometimes in 2017.